Debp financing

 Veidekke has historically financed its operations through a diverse range of sources, including bank loans, bonds, and certificates.
-The company has maintained a well-balanced loan portfolio, characterized by both a variety of loan providers and a flexible maturity structure.
+Currently, the company's loan portfolio is solely linked to the bank market, with a flexible maturity structure.

-In mid-February 2025, Veidekke successfully refinanced its bank facilities.
-The updated agreements include a NOK 2 billion overdraft facility with DNB, which has a rolling 364-day maturity, and a NOK 1 billion Revolving Credit Facility (RCF) with Nordea, which carries a three-year maturity with two one-year extension options.
+In mid-February 2025, Veidekke refinanced its banking facilities.
+The new agreements include a NOK 2 billion overdraft facility with DNB, featuring a rolling 364-day term, and a NOK 1 billion credit facility with Nordea, with a three-year term and two subsequent one-year extension options.

 This strategic approach to financing demonstrates Veidekke's proactive management of its debt portfolio and its efforts to ensure optimal liquidity and flexibility for its ongoing operations.